redwoodjs/redwood/packages/cli/README.md

 The [`yarn`](https://classic.yarnpkg.com/en/docs/install) package is required to use the Redwood CLI.

 Be sure to prefix all Redwood CLI commands with `yarn`.
-For example, `yarn redwood new`.
+For example, `yarn redwood lint`.

 Additionally, you can use `rw` as shorthand for `redwood`.
-For example, `yarn rw new`.
+For example, `yarn rw lint`.

 ## Command line basics